Current Postings

 Overview

 Surrey Libraries is an innovative and award winning library system that provides a wide range of materials, programs and information services to the community.
 We are a growing library system, recognized for our ability to respond creatively to our active and diverse community through outreach to community groups and partnerships with agencies.
 In addition to our collections, progressive use of technology and a wide variety of online resources, we specialize in genealogical materials and multilingual collections in 16 languages.
-Our 10 branches, together with our website generated over 4.5 million visits last year, offering a wide range of publications, programs and services to people of all ages and interests.
+Our 10 branches plus Mobile Library, together with our website serves a population of more than 600,000, offering a wide range of physical and digital items, resources, programs, and services to people of all ages and interests.

 Postings